jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] As I read the first sentences of the sub-project planning doc, I tend to want to redescribe it, now I can put it into context.
 As I explain that context, the integrity of the planning doc seems in tact again.
     - [x] I want to keep reading over and reformulating.

-### 2020-04-18 Done Reword The Done Circle Language Spec Planning Docs
+### 2020-04-18 Done Reword The Done Encircle Language Spec Planning Docs

 - [x] Ideas document: ISNSE = Internet as a Single Computer > But why?
 Internet aS a[N] Single Entity?
 - [x] Brainstorm: Scope the Done projects?